Guide

 Margin of safety guides key business decisions across four areas:

-• Performance targets: Set achievable sales goals based on your break-even point
+• Performance targets: Set achievable sales goals based on your break-even point.

-• Pricing strategy: Adjust prices when your margin shrinks to ensure adequate cost coverage
+• Pricing strategy: Adjust prices when your margin shrinks to ensure adequate cost coverage.

-• Cost control: Reduce expenses when low margins signal financial risk
+• Cost control: Reduce expenses when low margins signal financial risk.

-• Product launches: Evaluate how new offerings affect your safety buffer before launch
+• Product launches: Evaluate how new offerings affect your safety buffer before launch.

 Other metrics work with the margin of safety in your accounting analysis

-Margin of safety and CVP analysis
+Margin of safety and cost-volume-profit (CVP) analysis

 Cost-volume-profit (CVP) analysis models how changes in costs, sales volume, and pricing affect profitability.
-It's a forward-looking tool that complements margin of safety calculations, though research shows 80% of organisations still use traditional costing methods that can negatively impact business management.
+It's a forward-looking tool that complements margin of safety calculations, especially since alternative models like Activity-Based Costing (ABC) have been attempted by 60% of US organisations but sustained by only 20%.

-Margin of safety shows your current financial buffer.
-CVP analysis projects how business changes will affect future profitability.
+• CVP analysis: Projects how business changes will affect future profitability.

 Together, these tools provide a complete view of business risk and profit potential.
+Learn more about decision-making.

 Simplify your margin of safety calculations

-• Tracking down financial figures across multiple sources
+• tracking down financial figures across multiple sources

-• Updating spreadsheets manually
+• updating spreadsheets manually

-• Piecing together reports from different systems
+• piecing together reports from different systems

 FAQs on margin of safety